The ROI of AI in Software Engineering

 Low adoption rate.
 Tools that engineers use inconsistently deliver inconsistent value.
 If half your team has Copilot enabled but only two engineers use it daily, you are paying for ten licenses and capturing two developers' worth of productivity gain.
 Track active usage, not license count.

 Wrong bottleneck.
 AI code assistance reduces time spent writing and reviewing code.
-If your team's primary constraint is waiting for deployment approvals, blocked by product decisions, or doing architecture work, reducing coding time has minimal impact on delivery output.
-Identify the actual constraint before attributing its persistence to tool underperformance.
+If your team's primary constraint is waiting for deployment approvals, blocked by product decisions, or doing architecture work, you can reach 100% AI tool adoption and see zero improvement in delivery speed.
+The productivity gains are real, and they are disappearing somewhere else in the pipeline.
+Identify the actual constraint before concluding the tools are underperforming.

 Quality regression offsetting productivity gains.
 Teams that adopt AI assistance and simultaneously reduce review rigor see higher change failure rates.
 The productivity gain from faster authoring disappears when incident response and rework consume the saved time.
 If change failure rate rises after AI adoption, the net productivity gain approaches zero until the process issue is fixed.